New Jersey Beagles at Breezy Point

 AND HERE'S MY QUESTION, " What do you do if you wind up with a sick puppy that you just bought and had shipped from 6 states away?"
 Do you ship him back?
 Do you get reimbursed for vet bills from the "breeder"?
 Do they even take your phone call or answer your emails?

 Please do yourself a favor, buy in person within your tri state area.
 I'm sure there are reputable breeders within driving distance of your home that are within your budget.
-Besides, by the time you pay for the puppy, his airline ticket, special crate, and vet certification, you're probably spending twice as much as you would from a more local breeder anyway, and you wouldn't be holding your breath hoping everything is really as good as they made it seem on the internet.
+Besides, by the time you pay for the puppy and his airline ticket, special crate, and vet certification, you're probably spending twice as much as you would from a more local breeder anyway, and you wouldn't be holding your breath hoping everything is really as good as they made it seem on the internet.

 If you have thought about all the points I have just brought out and still feel a puppy is right for your family, then I congratulate you.
 Owning a dog can be a wonderful loving experience for both adults and children.
 It's a tremendous way to teach your children to love, respect, and nurture life.
 To be kind, gentle and caring.
 A baby dog who needs them in the same way they need you.